What are we doing?

 Neartown Church is inviting busy people to experience the peace of life with Jesus Christ because we value new relationships, everyday connections, radical generosity, and global impact.

-The “church” is who we are during the week, not where we gather on Sunday morning for worship.
-Our Mission Partners are organized into NT Groups for coaching, caring and prayer that happens all throughout the week, not just at a one hour meeting on a weekday evening.
-We we encourage and keep one another accountable through every means available to us.
+The “church” is who we are every day of the week, not where we gather on Sunday morning for worship.
+Our Mission Partners are invited to join our Loop Groups for mutual encouragement through our identity as the family of God.
+This type of connection isn’t limited to a one hour gathering at a weekly meeting, but grows and thrives during the personal interactions with one another throughout the week.
 We donʼt rely on church leadership to provide opportunities to get together.
 We leverage things we already do every week as places to build community.
 We exercise together, we eat together, we play together.
-We speak into the lives of those that are younger than us, and we expect the same of those that are older.
+We speak into the lives of those that God has surrounded us with, regardless of age or life stage.

 Our people are committed to give practically (giving from our budget) and sacrificially (giving something up) to see the mission of the church accomplished.
 We strive to see that each person with a need is helped to the degree that God has made the funds available to our church for distribution.
 We are open to giving something away, if it is needed by another.
-We are dedicated to spend 50% of all ministry money on works that have impact outside the church.
+We are committed to spending every dollar that comes in to both our present and future ministry opportunities.
 Our budget planning process is strategic, but fluid enough to respond to how God is working.

-Our people are committed to spreading the Gospel, not only among our own culture, but among all ethnicities and cultures.
-As a church, we are actively supporting the spread of the Gospel on the other side of the world.
+Mission Partners are committed to spreading the Gospel, not only among our own culture, but among all ethnicities and cultures.
+As a church, we actively support the spread of the Gospel on the other side of the world.
 We use our money, our resources, and our people to proclaim the gospel in word and deed to those who have not heard and believed.